 You are part of a well-established business with a significant user base.
-Having conquered the realm of physical product or service offering, it has been decided the brand will enrich consumer experience with a layer of digital.
+Having conquered the realm of physical product or service offering, it has been decided the brand will enrich the consumer experience with a layer of digital.

 The management has already approved a sizable budget for the design and development of an app, and it’s time to prepare a brief for the software agency specifying what you want to build.